Francisco-Branco-2/Tesla-DCF-Valuation-/README.md

 ## How to Run
 1. Just download the Excel file and open it in the Office app on your desktop.

+---
+*Disclaimer: This model is for educational and demonstrative purposes only.*